jtackaberry/reaticulate/usage.md

 If multiple tracks are selected, then the first selected track will be synced to the control surface.

+This is implemented by means of a hidden track called "MIDI Feedback (Reaticulate)" and which the Reaticulate JSFX installed on the track communicates with via MIDI bus 16.
+Consequently, if you enable this feature, you won't be able to assign banks to tracks on bus 16 (or use banks with output events that explicitly address bus 16).

 <p class='warning'>
   Feedback is only sent to the control surface when the selected track is both armed for recording